qza/qza.github.com/_posts/2015-10-17-bdd-in-java-with-junit-spring-and-cucumber-jvm.md

 {% endhighlight %}

-Notice that muable object attribute "ticket" is used as test context of this feature.
+Test instance attribute "ticket" is used as test context of this feature.
 Each scenario resets this ticket to null.
 This is done with special cucumber annotation @After that is different that JUnit annotation with same name.
 Difference is that cucumber @After method is executed after each scenario.
 Last element is PurchaseTicketFeature that is started with cucumber JUnit runner by the Maven Surefire plugin.

 {% highlight java %}